 - VCR & DVD players, cable & converter boxes, satellite receivers, video game consoles, electronic keyboards

 - Portable music players, cell phones, tablets, phones, modems

 - Fluorescent tube lights (no CFL light bulbs)

 - Scrap metal

-- $25 per item for TVs/monitors with screens less than 21 inches
+- $25 per TV/monitor with screens smaller than 21 inches

-- $35 per item for TVs/monitors with screens 21 inches or more
+- $35 per TV/monitor with screens 21 inches and larger

-Note: eWorks Electronic Services Inc. will accept cash or credit card payments at the drop-off (no checks), or you can prepay at www.recycle.eworksi.org.
+eWorks Electronic Services Inc. will accept cash or credit card payments at the drop-off (no checks), or you can prepay at www.recycle.eworksi.org.
 You will receive a tax-deductible receipt at the time of drop-off.

 2. Curbside Electronic Recycling Collection